 The demolition company you hire should be well informed about local regulations and will pull the permits on your behalf in most cases.

 NOTE: Be sure to clarify up front with the contractor all the services they will perform, including whether or not they will be pulling and paying for the permits required.
+Ask as many questions as needed, but make sure you ask these 13 questions to make sure you avoid contractor scams.

 5. Disconnect existing services.